 UI Automation Security Overview

-Among the security innovations introduced in Windows Vista is the ability for users to run as standard (non-administrator) users without being blocked from running applications and services that require higher privileges.
+Security is a major focus of Windows Vista and among the innovations is the ability for users to run as standard (non-administrator) users without necessarily being blocked from running applications and services that require higher privileges.

-Most applications are supplied with a standard token or an administrative token.
+In Windows Vista, most applications are supplied with either a standard or an administrative token.
 If an application cannot be identified as an administrative application, it is launched as a standard application by default.
-Before an application identified as an administrative application can be launched, Windows prompts the user for consent to run the application as elevated.
+Before an application identified as administrative can be launched, Windows Vista prompts the user for consent to run the application as elevated.
 The consent prompt is displayed by default, even if the user is a member of the local Administrators group, because administrators run as standard users until an application or system component that requires administrative credentials requests permission to run.

-UIAccess is "false" by default.
-If the attribute is omitted, or if there is no manifest, the application cannot gain access to the protected UI.
+UIAccess is "false" by default; that is, if the attribute is omitted, or if there is no manifest for the assembly, the application will not be able to gain access to protected UI.